 Futurist Elina Hiltunen is a Doctor of Science (Economics) at Aalto University, School of Business, faculty of Organizations and Leadership.
 Topic of her PhD. thesis was “Weak signals in Organizational Futures Learning”.
 She has also graduated from Helsinki University of Technology, 1996, and is a M.Sc in chemical engineering (major subject: polymer science, technical chemistry, environmental protection and IDBM).
 Hiltunen currently runs her own consultancy What’s Next Consulting Oy that is focused on future proof strategy consulting and weak signal hunting.
 She is also an active key note speaker, educator, columnist, and a writer.
-She is also a founder of Nice Speakers and Tiedettä Tytöille program.
+She is also a founder of Tiedettä Tytöille (Science for Girls) program.

 Her book about strategic foresight, Matkaopas tulevaisuuteen, was published May, 2012.
 The book is also available in English.
 It is called Foresight and Innovation: How Companies are Coping with the Future?
 Hiltunen’s other book (co-written with Kari Hiltunen) is about technology trends.
 It is called Technolife 2035- How technology is changing our future?
 The book is published both in Finnish (2014) and in English (2015).
 The newest book is about consumer trends and it was published in 2017.
 The book is currently available only in Finnish.
 Hiltunen has also written many books about crocheting and computational thinking for kids.

 In her career Hiltunen has previously worked for example at Finland Futures Research Center, Nokia (strategy department) and Finpro as a futurist.
-In year 2013 she also worked as Executive in Residence (visiting professor) in Aalto University, School of Arts, Design and Architecture.
+In year 2013 she also worked as Executive in Residence in Aalto University, School of Arts, Design and Architecture.

 Hiltunen has been rewarded for her work as a futurist by Finland Future Society, 2011.